A formal algebraic approach for the quantitative modeling of connectors in architectures: The Weighted Algebra of Interactions

-For representation reasons, all the tables used in each of the four coordination schemes can be found in the Appendix \ref{appen}.
-There, we present firstly the primary tables of the $wAI(P)$ components for every interaction $a\in \gamma$ and then the auxiliary tables which are necessary for our calculations.
-Also, when a component contains the ``$\oplus$'' operator and its set of interactions is singleton, we compute directly its corresponding weight within its table, without considering further tables.
-It should be clear that the analysis of $z$ in the respective $wAI(P)$ terms is not unique, and hence it is chosen arbitrarily.
+For representation reasons, all the tables used in our examples, are found in the Appendix \ref{appen}.
+There we present firstly the primary tables of the $wAI(P)$ elements for every interaction $a\in \gamma$, and then, the auxiliary tables which are necessary for our calculations.
+Also, when a $wAI(P)$ element contains the ``$\oplus$'' operator and its set of interactions is singleton, we compute directly its corresponding weight within its table, without considering further tables.
+It should be clear that the analysis of $z$ in the respective $wAI(P)$ elements is not unique, and hence it is chosen arbitrarily.
 In what follows, we usually split $z$ in the terms occurring at the left and right of the first weighted synchronization operator.
-Obviously, for any other analyses of $z$ we derive the same overall weight on the given set of interactions $\gamma$.
+Obviously, for any other analyses of $z$ we derive the same overall weight on the given interactions set $\gamma$.
 Also, we choose to compute the weight of each $wAI(P)$ element on the interactions set $\gamma \in \Gamma(P)$ that contains only the interactions of the scheme.
 Obviously, by Definition \ref{sem-wAI(P)}, for any other $\gamma \in \Gamma(P)$ our $wAI(P)$ algebra returns the expected weight.

-\begin{examp} Consider an architecture with a sender and two receivers $wR_{1}$ and $wR_{2}$, as shown in Figure \ref{eq:4}.
-The sender has a port $s$ which is responsible for sending messages and each one of the two receivers has a port $r_{i}$ for receiving the messages from the sender, for $i=1,2$.
-Hence, the set of the ports of the given system is $P=\left\lbrace s,r_{1}, r_{2}\right\rbrace $.
-Let $k_{s}, k_{r_{1}}, k_{r_{2}}$, denote the weights of the ports $s, r_{1}, r_{2}$, respectively.
-We consider four different coordination schemes, namely Rendezvous, Broadcast, Atomic Broadcast and Causality Chain, that can be applied for defining the communication among the three components of the system.
-In the following examples, we formalize each of the aforementioned schemes in the weighted setup by a $wAI(P)$ component $z$. \\
+\begin{examp} Consider an architecture with a sender and two receivers, each having a single port $s$ and $r_{1}, r_{2}$, for sending and receiving messages, respectively.
+Hence, $P=\left\lbrace s,r_{1}, r_{2}\right\rbrace $, and let $k_{s}, k_{r_{1}}, k_{r_{2}}$, denote the weights of the ports $s, r_{1}, r_{2}$, respectively.
+We consider the coordination schemes of Rendezvous, Broadcast, Atomic Broadcast and Causality Chain for defining the communication among the three components of the architecture.
+Next, we formalize each of the aforementioned schemes in the weighted setup by a $wAI(P)$ element $z$. \\

-\underline{\textbf{Weighted Rendezvous}}: This coordination scheme requires strong synchronization between the sender $wS$ and each of the two receivers $wR_{1}, wR_{2}$.
+\underline{\textbf{Weighted Rendezvous}}: This coordination scheme requires strong synchronization between the sender and each of the two receivers.
 Hence, it consists of a single interaction involving all ports, namely $sr_1r_2$.
-The $wAI(P)$ component describing the weighted Rendezvous is
+The $wAI(P)$ element describing the weighted Rendezvous is